basarat/demo-typestyle/02-mixins/script.md

 This allows you to easily move reusable style objects out of the style function e.g.

+* we can move out the fontSize object into a variable and
+* then resuse it in any style arguments we want.

+At this point `fontSize` is essentially a mixin.

 ```js
 const fontSize = { fontSize: '30px' };
 const className = style(